Academy Award Best Pictures

 There are obvious biases in the selection of Best Picture winners by the Academy.
 Serious dramas or social-problem films with weighty themes, bio-pictures (inspired by real-life individuals or events), or films with literary pretensions are much more likely to be nominated than "popcorn" movies.
 Action-adventures, suspense-thrillers, Westerns, and comedies are mostly overlooked (although there are exceptions), as are independent productions.

-Remakes, Sequel 'Best Pictures' and Trilogies:
+Remakes (or Retellings), Sequel 'Best Pictures' and Trilogies:

-• Best Picture winner Ben-Hur (1959) was a remake of the silent era's Ben-Hur: A Tale of the Christ (1925); Best Picture nominee The Maltese Falcon (1941) was a remake of the 1931 version
+• Best Picture winner Ben-Hur (1959) was a retelling/remake of the silent era's Ben-Hur: A Tale of the Christ (1925) - both were based upon Lew Wallace's 1880 novel Ben-Hur: A Tale of the Christ

 • three versions of Shakespeare's tragic romantic tale were nominated for Best Picture: Romeo and Juliet (1936), the derivative West Side Story (1961) (a win), and Romeo and Juliet (1968)